AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

 **Shipping Calculations**

-* Order forms often need to present multiple shipping options (and prices).
+* Order forms must often present multiple shipping options (and prices).
 * The prices might be based on items and details of the order, such as weight and/or delivery address.
 * The `CommerceSession` has access to all the dependencies, so it can be treated in a similar manner as product pricing: